Cinecittà: History

-Following the war, between 1945 and 1947, the studios of Cinecittà were used as a displaced persons' camp for a period of about two years, following German occupation and Allied bombing that destroyed parts of the studio.
+From 1944 to 1950, the studios of Cinecittà were used as a refugee camp for displaced persons following German occupation and Allied bombing that damaged parts of the complex.
+Cinecittà also served as the administrative center for displaced persons in Italy and housed 680 Jewish refugees in 1947.
+In 1945, a synagogue and nursery were established at the camp, which reached a capacity of 1,800 Jewish and non-Jewish displaced persons that year.
+The Central Committee of Liberated Jews in Italy also convened at Cinecittà and published Baderekh, the principal Jewish displaced-persons newspaper in Italy, there.
+The executive staff of the American Jewish Joint Distribution Committee in Italy also met at the camp.
 An estimated 3,000 refugees lived there, divided into two camps: an Italian camp housing Italians as well as displaced people from Italian Libya and Dalmatia, and an international camp, including refugees from Yugoslavia, Poland, Egypt, Iran, and China.

 After rebuilding in the postwar years by MGM's Henry Henigson for Quo Vadis, the studios were used once again for their post-production facilities.
 Cinecittà, described as Hollywood on the Tiber, was the location for several large American film productions, like Roman Holiday (1953), Beat the Devil (1953), The Barefoot Contessa (1954), Ben-Hur (1959), and some low-budget action pictures starring Lex Barker.
 Barker also featured in Federico Fellini's La Dolce Vita (1960) and the studios were for many years closely associated with Fellini.